 The Great Plague

-In 1679, a terrible plague epidemic broke out in Vienna, claiming the lives of about 76,000 of the city’s residents, who were burned and their ashes buried in mass graves.
+In 1679, a terrible plague epidemic struck Vienna and killed about 76,000 residents.
+People burned their bodies and buried the ashes in mass graves.
 At that time, the city was very crowded and full of inhabitants.
 The sewage systems were extremely poor, and the city streets were filthy (it’s hard to imagine this in today’s Vienna).
 The city’s food warehouses were full of mice and rats, which were likely the cause of the outbreak.
-The poor sanitary conditions in Vienna were so terrible that in some parts of Europe, the plague was called the “Viennese Death.”
+Vienna’s poor sanitary conditions were so terrible that people in some parts of Europe called the plague the “Viennese Death.”

 During the plague, hospitals for adults and children began to operate, managed by the religious order of the “Holy Trinity.”
 The medical care provided to the sick was quite basic, but it was a significant improvement over the care available in the city at that time.